COR® FAQs

 A company who participates in the Small COR® program can use a BCCSA qualified Internal Auditor to conduct their Small COR® Certification Audit.

-19. Does our company require any training to participate in the BCCSA COR® Program?
+• 19.Does our company require any training to participate in the BCCSA COR® Program?

-If your company wishes to utilize a BCCSA qualified COR® Internal Auditor (where applicable), a permanent employee of your company needs to successfully complete the BCCSA’s 2-day COR® Internal Auditor Training course.
+If your company wishes to utilize a BCCSA-qualified COR® Internal Auditor (where applicable), a permanent employee of your company needs to successfully complete the BCCSA’s 2-day COR® Internal Auditor Training course.

-20. Who conducts the COR® audits on our company?
+• 20.Who conducts COR® audits on our company?

-An employer who enters the Small COR® program may use a BCCSA qualified Internal Auditor or hire a BCCSA qualified External Auditor to conduct their COR® audits.
+An employer who enters the Small COR® program may use a BCCSA qualified Internal Auditor or hire a BCCSA-qualified External Auditor to conduct their COR® audits.

-An employer who enters the Large COR® program must use a BCCSA qualified External Auditor to conduct their Certification/Re-certification Audits and can use a BCCSA qualified Internal Auditor to conduct their Maintenance Year Audits.
+An employer who enters the Large COR® program must use a BCCSA qualified External Auditor to conduct their Certification/Re-certification Audits and can use a BCCSA-qualified Internal Auditor to conduct their Maintenance Year Audits.

-21. Who should take the BCCSA’s 2-day COR® Internal Auditor Training course?
+• 21.Who should take the BCCSA’s 2-day COR® Internal Auditor Training course?

-The employee who attends the training should be familiar with all aspects of your company’s safety management systems (e.g. company designated health and safety representative).
+The employee attending the COR® Internal Auditor Training course should be familiar with all aspects of your company's safety management systems, such as a company-designated Health & Safety Representative.
 The individual who completes this course must conduct and submit a student audit assignment to the BCCSA within 4 weeks of course completion.
 A permanent employee of your company must complete this course in order to be qualified as the company’s COR® internal auditor.

 If your company elects to hire and pay for an external auditor for all audit requirements, they are not required to have a trained employee.

-22. Can a COR® Student Audit Assignment count as our company’s COR® audit submission?
+• 22.Can a COR® Student Audit Assignment count as our company’s COR® audit submission?

 No, a student audit assignment cannot count towards a company’s COR® audit requirements.

-23. What if our company’s qualified COR® Internal Auditor leaves?
+• 23.What if our company’s qualified COR® Internal Auditor leaves?

 The internal auditor certification belongs to the individual who completed the course.
 Your company will need to send another permanent employee through auditor training or hire and pay for an external auditor for all audit requirements.

-24. Does BCCSA offer equivalency to COR®Internal Auditors?
+• 24.Does BCCSA offer equivalency to COR® Internal Auditors?

 Yes, a COR® Internal Auditor trained through another provincial construction safety association may apply for BCCSA COR® Internal Auditor equivalency by submitting the following documents to the BCCSA for review:

-• Copy of the valid COR® Auditor Certificate issued by a provincial construction safety association
+• Copy of the valid COR® Auditor Certificate issued by a provincial construction safety association.

-• Copy of a previously completed COR® National Audit Document
+• Copy of a previously completed COR® National Audit Document.

-25. Which External Auditor should our company hire?
+• 25.Which External Auditor should our company hire?

 While certified by the BCCSA, external auditors are independent consultants selected and paid for by the companies requesting their services.
 BCCSA recommends your company request quotes and references before making its decision.

-26. How can BCCSA help our company develop a Health and Safety program that meets the COR® program standard?
+• 26.How can BCCSA help our company develop a Health & Safety program that meets the COR® program standard?

-27. What if our company fails their COR® Certification or Re-certification audit?
+• 27.What if our company fails their COR® Certification or Recertification audit?

-If the audit has failed, with an overall score of less than 70%, the company must have their entire program re-audited at a later date.
-BCCSA recommends the company take sufficient steps to address any program shortcomings before going through the expense of a re-audit.
+If the audit has failed with an overall score of less than 70%, the company must have their entire program reaudited at a later date.
+BCCSA recommends the company take sufficient steps to address any program shortcomings before going through the expense of a reaudit.

-28. Our company has undergone (or will be undergoing) operational changes since becoming BCCSA COR® Certified.
+• 28.Our company has undergone (or will undergo) operational changes since becoming BCCSA COR® Certified.
 What does our company need to do to ensure our COR® status remains in good standing with BCCSA and WorkSafeBC?

-As per WorkSafeBC’s The COR® Program: Standard & Guidelines, when an employer changes scope of operations by changing, or adding, a classification unit in which they are registered with WorkSafeBC, merging with, or acquiring, another business, or changing their WorkSafeBC account number, the employer must consult BCCSA to determine whether an additional certification audit is required to maintain COR® certification.
+As per WorkSafeBC’s The COR® Program: Standard and Guidelines, when an employer changes scope of operations by changing, or adding, a classification unit in which they are registered with WorkSafeBC, merging with, or acquiring, another business, or changing their WorkSafeBC account number, the employer must consult BCCSA to determine whether an additional certification audit is required to maintain COR® certification.
 Information must be provided to the BCCSA as soon as the changes occur to prevent loss of COR® certification and eligibility for incentive payments.

-29. Our company holds a Small COR® Certificate through the BCCSA and the company has grown in size since achieving COR® certification.
+• 29.Our company holds a Small COR® Certificate through the BCCSA and the company has grown in size since achieving COR® certification.
 Do we need to notify the BCCSA of our company’s change in size?

-30. What if our company elects to hire an external auditor to conduct an audit which could be performed by an internal auditor?
-Will BCCSA count the audit as an early COR® Recertification for our company?
+• 30.What if our company hires an external auditor for an audit that could be done internally?
+Will it count as early COR® recertification?

 No, early COR® re-certification will only be recognized by the BCCSA under specific circumstances (e.g. change in Classification Unit number).
 The company must contact the BCCSA if a request for early re-certification is being sought and BCCSA will review your company’s particular circumstances with WorkSafeBC.

-31. Our company is COR® certified through BCCSA and we want to bid on a project in another province that requires a COR® certificate.
+• 31.Our company is COR® certified through BCCSA and we want to bid on a project in another province that requires a COR® certificate.
 How can we bid on the project?

-32. Our company is COR® certified in another province and we want to bid on a project that requires a BCCSA COR® certificate.
+• 32.Our company is COR® certified in another province and we'd like to bid on a project that requires a BCCSA COR® certificate.
 How can we bid on the project?

-33. Our company is COR® certified in another province.
+• 33.Our company is COR® certified in another province.
 Will BCCSA issue our company a BCCSA COR® certificate?

 No, your company must complete the BCCSA COR® program requirements to achieve COR® status and incentive payment eligibility.

-34. Why do we need to submit our COR® audits to the BCCSA?
+• 34.Why do we need to submit our COR® audits to the BCCSA?

-As a COR® Certifying Partner, the BCCSA, in accordance with WorkSafeBC’s The COR® Program: Standard & Guidelines, is required to administer quality assurance oversight.
+As a COR® Certifying Partner, the BCCSA, in accordance with WorkSafeBC’s The COR® Program: Standard and Guidelines, is required to administer quality assurance oversight.
 BCCSA must perform a detailed review of all COR® audits to ensure any audit process deficiencies are remedied and audits meet an acceptable program standard.
-Once BCCSA has reviewed and approved your company’s audit submission, we will notify WorkSafeBC that the company has met their COR® program requirements and submit the company for COR® incentive payment eligibility.
+Once BCCSA has reviewed and approved your company’s audit submission, we will notify WorkSafeBC that the company has met its COR® program requirements and submit the company for COR® incentive payment eligibility.

-35. Our company has been identified for a verification audit.
+• 35.Our company has been identified for a verification audit.
 Do we have to participate in the audit?

-36. Why does BCCSA conduct verification audits on their qualified External Auditors?
+• 36.Why does BCCSA conduct verification audits on its qualified External Auditors?

 If your company is chosen through the selection process, participation (including audit results) will not have an impact on your company’s COR® status or incentive payment eligibility.
 These audits are performed at no cost to the company and are conducted by the BCCSA (or an assigned representative).

-37. What is a WorkSafeBC Initiated Verification Audit (WIVA)?
+• 37.What is a WorkSafeBC-initiated Verification Audit (WIVA)?

-38. What is Normal Operating Mode and why do I need to know this when planning my audit?
+• 38.What is Normal Operating Mode and why do I need to know this when planning my audit?

-39. What is the time-frame for conducting and submitting our company's COR® Audit?
+• 39.What is the time-frame for conducting and submitting our company's COR® Audit?

 COR® audits must be completed and submitted to the BCCSA within a maximum time-frame of 45 calendar days.
 The breakdown of this time-frame is as follows: